 The best twig color comes from younger branches, so it is important to regularly prune redosier dogwood in later winter to early spring.
 Cut old, overgrown branches to about 1-2’ from the ground to keep shrub height in check and encourage new growth.
 Pruning cuts should be made at a 45-degree angle.
 It is important to dip pruners in a 10% bleach solution when pruning each new shrub to avoid any chance of spreading common diseases.

 Dogwood stem canker (Botryosphaeria dothidea) is the most notorious disease of these shrubs.
 It is a fungal disease that causes cankers and branch death.
 The disease enters the plant via cuts and lesions, which is why it is important to keep pruning tools clean when making cuts.
 Plants that become stressed are most susceptible to the disease.

 This canker is manageable.
 Remove diseased stems by cutting several inches below the point of infection.
 Do this in dry weather and clean pruners between cuts.
 Remove and destroy diseased branches.
 Irrigating shrubs during dry spells will reduce stress and help ward off the disease.
 Choosing canker-resistant varieties, such as ‘Cardinal’ is also useful.

 Septoria leaf spot is another common disease that causes unsightly black spots and early leaf shed on the summer leaves of red osier dogwood.
-The lower leaves are the first to show spotting.
+The lower leaves are the first to show spots.
 Several cultural steps can help to control Septoria leaf spot.
-First, thin overly dense branches to encourage air flow and reduce the chance of infection.
+First, thin overly dense branches to encourage airflow and reduce the chance of infection.
 The disease overwinters on infected leaf tissue, so remove all fallen leaves underneath the plant.

 Redosier dogwood is a true landscape gem.
 Keep it well maintained, and it will reward you with bright warm color on cold winter days.